 Step 2 — Installing MongoDB

-Since we are done with all the major configuration we can proceed further and install MongoDB.
+Since we are done with all the major configuration we can proceed further and install MongoDB on Ubuntu.
 To install MongoDB, run the following command:

 sudo apt-get install -y mongodb-org